Skip to content

 • Some cities and counties also charge local income tax (more on that next)

 *Tip: If you move between states or work remotely, double-check your tax withholding to avoid overpaying or underpaying.
-Some states have reciprocal agreements that affect how you’re taxed.*
+Some states have reciprocal agreements that dictate how they tax you.*

 Local Taxes